International Pesticide Regulations

 Allowable Pesticide Residues on Commodities

 Most countries, including the Unites States, regulate the amount of pesticide residue allowed on a given crop.
-The amount of pesticide residue allowed on a crop in one country may not be the same as the amount allowed on the same crop in another country.
-Imported crops are generally subject to the regulations of the country accepting the crop.
-Importers with questions about crop residues should contact the Regional Environmental Protection Agency (EPA) Office representing the location where the import will enter into the Unites States for assistance.
+The amount of pesticide residue allowed on a crop in one country may not be the same amount allowed on the same crop in another country.
+Imported crops are often subject to the regulations of the country accepting the crop.

-- Pesticide Residue Limits (Tolerances) in the United States - US Environmental Protection Agency (EPA)
+- Pesticide Residue Limits (Tolerances) in the United States - Search Tool

-- Pesticide Residue Limits in Many Countries - USDA/FAS
+- Pesticide Residue Limits in Many Countries - Free for US users

 - Any pesticide produced in a foreign nation must first be registered with the EPA before it can be imported into the United States.

 - When EPA-registered pesticides are exported, they must be shipped with EPA-approved labels.
 The receiving country may require additional labeling to accompany the shipment.

 - Requirements for Importers and Exporters - Environmental Protection Agency (EPA)

 - Regional EPA Offices - Environmental Protection Agency (EPA)

 - Importing and Exporting Pesticides and Devices - Environmental Protection Agency (EPA)

 - Importing and Exporting Pesticide Products - The Border Center

 - U.S. and International Pesticide Residue Limits - USDA/FAS Online

 - Indexes to Part 180 Tolerance Information for Pesticide Chemicals in Food and Feed Commodities - Environmental Protection Agency (EPA)